rajatimalsina18/planary-support/PRIVACY_POLICY.md

-Privacy Policy
+# Privacy Policy

-Last updated: March 2026
+Last updated: October 2025

-This Privacy Policy describes how Planary (“the App”) handles user data.
+This privacy policy explains how the app GoalMate (“the App”) handles user data.

-⸻

-Information Collection
+## Data Collection

-Planary does not collect, store, transmit, or share any personal data.
+Daycraft does **not collect, store, transmit, or share any personal data**.

-All tasks, routines, schedules, and related information created within the app are stored locally on your device using Apple’s Core Data framework.
+All tasks, routines, and related information created in the app are stored **locally on your device only** using Apple’s Core Data framework.

-Planary does not:
-	•	Require user accounts or logins
-	•	Collect analytics data
-	•	Use tracking technologies
-	•	Access location data
-	•	Use advertising SDKs
-	•	Integrate third-party data services

-⸻

-Data Usage
+## Data Usage

-All data remains on your device.
-No information is sent to external servers.
+- No data is sent to any server

-Planary does not access, analyze, or transmit your content.

-⸻
+- No analytics or tracking tools are used
+- No user accounts or logins are required
+- No third-party services receive any data

-Data Sharing
+## Data Sharing

-Planary does not share data with third parties.
+Daycraft does **not share data** with third parties.

-⸻

-Data Storage
+## Data Storage

-All information is stored locally on your device and managed by iOS.
+All data remains on your device and is managed by iOS.

-If you delete the app, all associated data is permanently removed from your device.
+If you delete the app, all associated data is permanently removed.

 Your device may include app data in system backups (such as iCloud device backups), which are controlled entirely by you and Apple.

-⸻

-Children’s Privacy
+## Children’s Privacy

-Planary does not knowingly collect personal information from children under the age of 13.
+Daycraft does not knowingly collect any personal information from children under the age of 13.

-⸻

-Changes to This Policy
+## Changes to This Policy

-If Planary’s data practices change in the future, this Privacy Policy will be updated accordingly.
+If the app’s data practices change, this privacy policy will be updated accordingly.

-⸻

-Contact
+## Contact

-If you have any questions about this Privacy Policy, you may contact:
+If you have questions or concerns about this privacy policy, you may contact:

-Email: planarysupport@gmail.com
+Email: rajatimalsina@gmail.com